 When asked whether his novel would have a sequel, Beguelin said that it was possible, but he was happy with where the story currently ends.
 Beguelin’s next project is a new musical being written with the creative team behind his most recent musical, The Prom.

 Tom Hawkins and organizers at the Centralia Cultural Society thanked Beguelin for his contributions, including the Chad Beguelin Fine Arts Scholarship.
-Every year since 2015, Beguelin has awarded a $5,000 scholarship to a student or student who has been involved with the Cultural Society.
+Every year since 2015, Beguelin has awarded a $5,000 scholarship to a student or students who have been involved with the Cultural Society.